-BloodSTOP® is a natural, biocompatible, non-irritating, animal-free material that adheres to a wound, absorbs blood, stops bleeding, and forms a protective layer to create an environment for wound healing.
-Its water solubility allows it to be rinsed off without disruption to the clotted surface.
+BloodSTOP® and BloodSTOP® iX are biocompatible, non-irritating, woven matrices of fibers made from natural plant compounds.
+They adhere to a wound, initiate blood coagulation, stop bleeding, and form a protective layer to create an optimal environment for wound healing.
+Their water solubility allows for removal by rinsing, without disruption of a clotted surface.

 LifeScience PLUS Inc. is a medical device company committed to developing and marketing innovative next generation wound care technologies.
 Through its proprietary line of BloodSTOP® and BloodSTOP® iX wound care products, LifeScience PLUS has created a unique and revolutionary hemostatic gauze that when properly applied will stop further bleeding by aiding in blood coagulation, and covering the wound so that it can be easily monitored.
 Made of natural cellulose plant fiber, BloodSTOP seals the wound quickly without irritating the wound area, allowing the healing process to begin.
 BloodSTOP products not only assist medical professionals in administering wound care effectively, but also help provide an improved recovery experience for the patient.